About Us

 Akosua Boakye BEM

-Akosua, the founder and director of AkomaAsa Performing Arts Academy, is a distinguished figure in the realm of performing arts.
-She serves as a director, dance education and performing arts movement practitioner.
-Additionally, Akosua holds the roles of Cub Academy coordinator and Children's Casting Director for Disney's West End musical, The Lion King, both in London and on the UK tour.
+Akosua Boakye is the founder and director of AkomaAsa Performing Arts Academy and a distinguished leader in the performing arts community.
+As a director, dance educator, and performing arts movement practitioner, Akosua has made significant contributions to arts education and cultural empowerment.
+She served as the Cub Academy Coordinator and Children's Casting Director for Disney's West End musical, The Lion King, in London and on the UK tour for over 8 years.

-In 2019 she co-founded the Thea Barnes Legacy Fund (TBLF), a donor supported independent fund established that supports individuals in creative areas that reflect Thea’s interest in arts and academy
+In 2019, she co-founded the Thea Barnes Legacy Fund (TBLF), an independent fund supporting individuals in creative fields that reflect Thea's interests in arts and education.

-Recognised for her work in the creative industry Akosua was awarded the British Empire Medal (BEM) from the New Years Honours list, the Association of Dance of the African Diaspora (ADAD) trailblazer fellowship and the One Dance UK Teaching Mentoring Programme.
+Recognised for her leadership role and impact in the arts sector, Akosua was awarded the British Empire Medal (BEM) from the New Year's Honours list.
+She has also received accolades such as the Association of Dance of the African Diaspora (ADAD) Trailblazer Fellowship and the One Dance UK Teaching Mentoring Programme.

 Our Vision, Mission and Values